-Staying in a hostel will save you huge amounts of money, whether it’s a six month backpacking trip through Southeast Asia with your mates, or a long weekend in Berlin with your bae.
+Staying in a hostel will save you huge amounts of money, whether it’s a six-month backpacking trip through Southeast Asia with your mates or a long weekend in Berlin with your bae.
 But the main reason people stay in hostels isn’t the price, it’s the people.
 The social atmosphere in hostels is totally unique, and it’s what makes hostelling so addictive.
 It can transform your trip from a sightseeing tour into a more meaningful experience.
 You’ll meet new friends from all over the world.
 You’ll cook together, drink together, and go on adventures together.
 You’ll get tips from the hostel staff, some of who might have exclusive local knowledge, and others who are travellers just like you.

 In terms of facilities, location and safety, hostels can easily give hotels a run for their money.
 They’ve got rooftop pools, kingsize beds, 24/7 security and en-suite bathrooms.
 To find out just how luxurious hostels have become, read the section on hostel facilities above.

-Die Wohngemeinschaft in Cologne
+Die Wohngemeinschaft in Germany

-Fabrika Hostel & Suites in Tbilisi
+Fabrika Hostel & Suites in Georgia

 Are hostels only in Europe?

-USA Hostels Ocean Beach in San Diego
+USA Hostels Ocean Beach in the USA

 As a general rule of thumb, hostels cost much less than other types of accommodation, because you’re sharing your space with other travellers.
 Even if you opt to stay in a private room, hostels can still save you money both on the basic price of the room as well as all the added extras such as events, communal kitchen, and free wifi.